Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 P-value

-The P-value is a statistical measure that helps determine the significance of results obtained from a hypothesis test.
-It indicates the probability of observing the data, or something more extreme, assuming the null hypothesis is true.
-In this case, the P-value will be used to assess whether the observed correlation between ride time and tips is statistically significant at the α = 0.05 level.
+The P-value is a statistical measure that helps determine the significance of results obtained in hypothesis testing.
+It represents the probability of observing the data, or something more extreme, assuming the null hypothesis is true.
+A P-value less than the significance level (α = 0.05 in this case) indicates strong evidence against the null hypothesis, suggesting that a linear correlation may exist between the variables being studied.

 Recommended video: